kayoumido/Find-My-Movie/README.md

 ### 7.7 Responsive
 The application is responsive, it calculates the size of the elements depending on the window size.
-For the display of the details of a movie it is defined in the XAML file.
+For the display of the details of a movie, it's defined in the XAML file.
 The elements are set with a width of `0.8*`.
-For the movie grid a function was create in "Interface.class.cs" (getWidthMovie) which returns the width of a movie cover.
+For the movie grid a function was created in "Interface.class.cs" (getWidthMovie) which returns the width of a movie cover.

 ## 8. Search
-The search function allows the user to search for a title, actor or directory of a movie, as well as search all three at the same time.
-The searched movies are displayed like normal so the usual actions work can be used.
+The search function allows the user to search for a title, actor or director of a movie, as well as search all three at the same time.
+The searched movies are displayed like normal, so the usual actions work can be used.
 When the user wants to remove the search they can click the back arrow.

 The search function is located in the main file (MainWindow.xaml.cs).
 This function gets the data from the form, does a check on the data, sends the data to a repository (MovieRepository.cs) which will query the database for the movies.
-The last thing it does is send the list of movie object to a function that displayes the movies (addMovieGrid).
+The last thing it does is send the list of movie object to a function that displays the movies (addMovieGrid).

 ## 9. Filter
-The filter function allows the user to filter on a year, by inputing two identical year in the input, or on a rang of years.
+The filter function allows the user to filter on a year, by inputting two identical year in the input, or on a range of years.
 There is also the possibility to filter on the genre.
-The user can select one genre to all of them.
+The user can select one to all of the genres.
 The filter on the genres is cumulative, so if the user selects "Action" and "Fantasy" the movies returned will have both those genres.
+The filtered movies are displayed like normal, so the usual actions work can be used.
 When the user wants to remove the filter they can click the back arrow.

 The filter function is located in the main file (MainWindow.xaml.cs).
 This function gets the data from the form, does a check on the data, sends the data to a repository (MovieRepository.cs) which will query the database for the movies.
-The last thing it does is send the list of movie object to a function that displayes the movies (addMovieGrid).
+The last thing it does is send the list of movie object to a function that displays the movies (addMovieGrid).

 ## 10. Functionality
 The application contains the following features :
 * Possibility to select a folder that contains the movies
 * Extract the movie title from the original file name
-* Possibility to change the folder where the movie are located
+* Possibility to change the folder where the movies are located
 * Get the movie data (e.g. : Title, Description, Actors, etc...) from FMMDB
 * Save the movie data in a local database
 * Display all the movies